 3. Warranty of Habitability

-You must provide your tenants with a rental unit that meets the state’s habitability standards.
-A habitable property is one that:
+You must provide your tenant with a unit that meets the state’s habitability standards.
+A habitable unit is one that:

 - Has functioning locks.

 - Has properly maintained floors, railings, and stairways.

 - Is clean and sanitary.

 - Is free from any pest infestations.